karavokyrismichail/Sentiment_Analysis-Twitter---Classification---LSTM/README.md

 # Sentiment_Analysis - Twitter - LSTM

-Project for Decision Theory Course of the Department of Computer Engineering & Informatics.
+Project for the Decision Theory Course of the [Department of Computer Engineering & Informatics](https://www.ceid.upatras.gr/en).

 ## Description